iris2hu/diachronic-sense-modeling/README.md

 The sense definitions are from the online version of [Oxford dictionary](https://en.oxforddictionaries.com/).

 To select the target words for diachronic study, we firstly extract word frequency information from [COHA](https://corpus.byu.edu/coha/), a genre balanced corpus containing English texts from 1810 to 2009.
 Only words that appear at least 10 times a year for over 50 consecutive years are retained.
 After lemmatization, we totally retrieve 4881 words, including 3358 polysemous words.
-Among them, 3220 entries are obtained from the Oxford dictionary.
+Among them, 3220 words have entries in the Oxford dictionary.

 The poly_vocab.txt file lists the 3220 polysemous words that can be tracked via our method.